-Participants will learn to deal with habitual and negative responses and behaviours in both themselves and others, to name and identify such behaviours and develop the metacognition and perspective-taking to recognise and manage this intrinsically and extrinsically.
+You will learn to deal with habitual and negative responses and behaviours in both yourself and others, to name and identify such behaviours and develop the metacognition and perspective-taking to recognise and manage this intrinsically and extrinsically.
 By taking perspective on your part in a larger system, you will learn how you are modifying the system, and develop a more flexible repertoire of chosen responses to challenging and difficult situations.
 Such personal responsiveness has been shown to significantly enhance work engagement, communication, stress management, learning and information processing, emotional intelligence, executive functioning, cognitive style, and physical and mental wellbeing.

-In this course participants will learn to:
+In this course you will learn to:

-- Develop and refine the attributes of psychological flexibility as a leader and manager
+- Develop and refine the attributes of psychological flexibility as a leader and manager.

-- Identify intrinsic core values for success that facilitate personal agility and responsiveness
+- Identify intrinsic core values for success that facilitate personal agility and responsiveness.

-- Develop a broader repertoire of chosen responses to life’s situations
+- Develop a broader repertoire of chosen responses to life’s situations.

-- Develop an empathetic approach by increasing your awareness of peers, bosses and subordinates and in so doing, better appreciate their needs and strengths
+- Develop an empathetic approach by increasing your awareness of peers, bosses and subordinates and in so doing, better appreciate their needs and strengths.

-- Facilitate constructive and productive engagements with others that deliver results and create a positive impact at the workplace
+- Facilitate constructive and productive engagements with others that deliver results and create a positive impact at the workplace.

-- Improve your sensitivity and develop a tool-kit of diverse approaches for dealing with people effectively and efficiently
+- Improve your sensitivity and develop a tool-kit of diverse approaches for dealing with people effectively and efficiently.

 Dr Robert Styles